populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 How to use the pipeline editor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The pipeline edtior uses the PipelineDevelopperView tool from `Capsul <http://brainvisa.info/capsul/index.html>`_ to create pipelines in a graphical way.
-Here is a tutorial to help you create and save a simple pipeline (no initialization and no run):
+Here is a tutorial to help to create and save a simple pipeline (no initialization and no run):

 - Add a SPM smooth process by dragging it from the process library and dropping it into the pipeline editor